 - I will ask multiple-choice questions in class and you will answer with your digital clicker app.
 You will feel like you are playing a game and will have more fun.
-More seriously, clickers help me notice if/when the class is struggling with a difficult concept. - Grades are based on participation, not correctness. - To receive clicker points you need to register your subscription through Canvas: - Described on Page #2 of the syllabus - You only need to complete the registration once. - I will post clicker grades in the grade book at the end of each week throughout the quarter.
+More seriously, clickers help me notice if/when the class is struggling with a difficult concept. - Grades are based on participation, not correctness. - To receive clicker points you need to register your subscription through Canvas: - Described on Page #2, you only need to complete the registration once. - I will post clicker grades in the grade book throughout the quarter.
 Check the grade book to make sure that you are getting credit.